canright/server/README.md

 ## Processing HTM Request

+### Preprocessing

+1. Parse the request to yield a directory, basename and extension.
+The request extension is 'htm'.

+  - "www.mydomain.com/abc.htm" yields directory "/", basename "abc" and extension "htm".
+  - "www.mydomain.com/a/b/c/def.htm" yields directory "/a/b/c", basename "def" and extension "htm".

+2. If a file exists in the directory with the basename and extension 'html', respond with the contents of that file.

+3. Otherwise, if no JSON file exists with the 'htm' extension, respond with "404: Resource not found."

+4. Otherwise assemble data and use it to resolve a handlebars template.

+### Assemble Data

+1. The file with directory, basename and 'htm' extension is the JSON representation of the foundation object of the data.

+2. If a file exists with the requested directory, basename and 'md' extension, then it contains markdown text injected into the data.
+The entire markdown text is referenced as the 'md' field.
+The markdown text may be sectioned at each formfeed character ('\f') to generate an array of sections referenced as 'mds'.
+Text before the first formfeed may be referenced as mds[0].
+Text after the first formfeed but before the second formfeed may be referenced as mds[1]. etc.

+3. If there is a JSON file in the root ("/") directory with basename "site" and extension "hti", then the object represented is injected as property "site".

+4. If there is a JSON file in the root ("/") directory with basename "menu" and extension "hti", then the object represented is injected as property "menu".

+5. If there is a JSON file in the requested directory with basename "sect" and extension "hti", then the object represented is injected as property "section".

+6. If there is a JSON file in the parent of the requested directory with basename "area" and extension "hti", then the object represented is injected as property "area".

+7. If there is a JSON file in the requested directory with the request  basename and extension "-htm", then the object represented is injected as property "meta".

+### Find the template

+After the data is assembled, the basename for the template file to be used is the first found of these properties:

+- _skin
+- meta._skin
+- section._skin
+- area._skin
+- site._skin
+- "htm"

+The template file used will be in the '_skins' folder with that basename and a 'hog' extension.

+### Selected property

+If the data has no property named 'selected', but does have one named 'area.selected', then the property named 'selected' is injected with the value of 'area.selected'.

 - The htm resource is a data object (JSON in the filesystem or a record in mariaDb, mongoDb or Redis.
 - The htm data resource may be augmented by a /site.hti site-wide data object.
 - The data may also be augmented by a section.hti data object in the containing folder.